Maintenance Maintenance — Do You Have to Drain Your Pool in Winter? Complete Guide

 Protecting your pool equipment is crucial and doesn't require draining the pool.
 Remove all drain plugs from your pump, filter, heater, and chlorinator to allow complete drainage of these components.
 Even a small amount of trapped water can cause hundreds of dollars in freeze damage.

-Blow out all plumbing lines using a shop vacuum or specialized pool line blower.
+Blow out all plumbing lines using a specialized pool line blower or air compressor.
 Start with the skimmer lines, then return lines, and finally any auxiliary equipment like spa jets or water features.
-Add non-toxic pool antifreeze (propylene glycol) to trap areas that can't be completely drained - typically 1 quart per skimmer and return line.
+Add non-toxic pool antifreeze (propylene glycol-based formulation) to trap areas that can't be completely drained - typically about 1 gallon of antifreeze per 10 feet of pipe in each line.

 When Full Drainage Might Be Necessary